heroku/heroku-buildpack-python/CONTRIBUTING.md

 1. Fork the project
 1. Submit a pull request

+Please include tests with the pull request.
+Include a fixture app with integration test and/or unit tests based on which best covers the new functionality.
+Fixtures, integration tests and unit tests can all be found in the `cf-spec/` directory

 **NOTE:** When submitting a pull request, *please make sure to target the `develop` branch*, so that your changes are up-to-date and easy to integrate with the most recent work on the buildpack.
 Thanks!